Cervini/vtt/README.md

 ### How to run - On Windows

-To launch the platform Node JS must be installed firts.
+To launch the platform Node JS must be installed first.

 Install Node JS: https://nodejs.org/en/download/